InnoGym: Benchmarking the Innovation Potential of AI Agents: conclusion

 \section{conclusion}

-We introduced \textbf{InnoGym}, a benchmark and framework for evaluating the innovation potential of AI agents.
+We introduce \textbf{InnoGym}, a benchmark and framework for evaluating the innovation potential of AI agents.
 By combining performance gain and methodological novelty, InnoGym moves beyond correctness-only evaluation and provides a principled way to measure both effectiveness and creativity.
 With 18 standardized tasks and a unified execution environment, it enables reproducible, cross-domain comparisons.
 Experiments reveal that current agents often achieve novelty without robustness, highlighting a persistent gap between creativity and reliable performance.
-We hope InnoGym will serve as a foundation for developing and evaluating future agents capable of genuine scientific and engineering innovation.